 Vital information exchanged through RASFF can lead to products being recalled from the market.
 A robust system, which has matured over the years, RASFF continues to show its value to ensure food safety in the EU and beyond.

 The preliminary RASFF annual report 2015 gives a profound insight into the activity of the RASFF giving detailed figures for the types of notifications, products, hazards and countries that have been reported through the RASFF in 2015.

 The RASFF portal features an interactive searchable online RASFF database.
 It gives public access to summary information about the most recently transmitted RASFF notifications as well as search for information on any notification issued in the past.

-Since June 2014, consumers can also use a new tool - the RASFF consumers' portal - which provides latest information on food recalls and public health warnings in all EU countries.
+Since June 2014, consumers have had the use of a new tool, the RASFF consumers' portal, which provides latest information on food recalls and public health warnings in all EU countries.

 The European Commission created the RASFF database to keep its information as transparent as possible to the consumers, business operators and authorities around the world.
 In doing so, however, it needs to strike a balance between openness and protection of information that could lead to disproportionate economic damage (learn more in the Disclaimer).